-When you set DimA, then DimB, C, and D is automatically set in consecutive order.
+At the moment you set DimA, DimB, C, and D are automatically set in consecutive order.
 For example, if you have set DMX channel 74 for DimA, DimB is now assigned to channel 75, DimC to 76, and DimD to 77.